 This course examines the history and changing nature of worship in the Christian community with particular focus on the American Christian community.
 Visiting various worship experiences off campus is required.
-Pre-requisite: REL 102.
-Offered as needed.
+Prerequisite: REL 102.
+Offered on demand.

 REL 351 - Principles of Christian Education